Things to Do in Tangier – A Local Guide’s Perspective

 - Combine both spots in one trip

-Many travelers continue from Tangier to the blue city in the Rif Mountains.
-If that’s in your plan, my Things to Do in Chefchaouen guide shows you what to see and how to experience the city properly.
+Many visitors continue from Tangier to the blue city in the Rif Mountains.
+If that is in your plan, my Things to Do in Chefchaouen guide shows you what to see and how to experience the city properly.

 Modern Tangier – How the City Is Changing